ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 I had to verify this experimental build wasn't completely unstable though.
 I couldn't just run the test suite with compiled Black installed, some tests use mocks which trigger the strict type checks mypyc does at runtime.
-I had to mark these tests as straight up incompatible so they could be skipped sadly.
+Sadly, I had to mark these tests as straight up incompatible so they could be skipped.

 ### It's still alpha software